Reinforcement learning-based architecture search for quantum machine learning: Results

 \subsubsection{Data sets}

-We evaluate all models on three data sets, two regression problems and one classification problem.
-The number of qubits in the QML algorithms is equal to the number of features.
+The data sets have been chosen for their QML compatibility, which imposes restriction on the size and dimensionality of the data.
+Additionally, we aim for selecting difficult data sets (or data set variants).

+The \emph{Quantum fashion MNIST} (QFMNIST) data set is based on the fashion-MNIST data set~\cite{xiao2017fashionmnist}, and prepared in a quantum state as described in~\cite{Huang_2021, Jerbi_2023}.
+The features are encoded into quantum Hilbert space as proposed by Havlicek et al.~\cite{Havl_ek_2019}.
+We ommit the subsequent arbitrary single qubit rotations applied in~\cite{Jerbi_2023}, which simplifies the problem for classical methods.
+Nevertheless, we maintain a high level of difficulty by selecting only the two most challenging classes from the fashion-MNIST dataset.
+This results in a regression problem using an artificial quantum data set.
+The data points are standardized and the original features are reduced using scikit-learn's PCA implementation~\cite{scikitlearn} using the first $8$ principal components as features.
+We use $n_{\text{training}} = 1000$ training points, and $n_{\text{test}} = 200$ test points with target values scaled in a range from $[-1,1]$.

-The \emph{California housing} data set from scikit-learn~\cite{scikitlearn} is a regression problem that aims to predict the prices of houses in California.
-The data is scaled in a range of $[0,1]$, and we choose a fixed sub set of $n_{\text{data}} = 1,000$ randomly chosen data points.
+The \emph{California housing} data set from scikit-learn~\cite{scikitlearn} constitutes a regression problem that aims to predict the prices of houses in California.
+The data is normalized, and we choose a fixed sub set of $n_{\text{data}} = 1,000$ randomly chosen data points.
 These data points are partitioned into $n_{\text{training}} = 700$ training points and $n_{\text{test}} = 300$ test points.
-The dataset has $8$ features.
+The data set has $8$ features.

-The \emph{Quantum fashion MNIST} (QFMNIST) data set is based on the fashion-MNIST data set~\cite{xiao2017fashionmnist}, and prepared in a quantum state as described in~\cite{Huang_2021}.
-This essentially creates a regression problem for an artificial quantum data set.
-The data is re-scaled to zero mean and unit variance, and the original features are reduced using scikit-learn's PCA implementation~\cite{scikitlearn} using the first $4$ principal components as features.
-We use $n_{\text{training}} = 100$ training points, and $n_{\text{test}} = 100$ test points, that are scaled in a range from $[-1,1]$.

 The \emph{Two-curves (diff)} data set~\cite{bowles2024better} is a classification task which models the curvature and the minimum distance of two curves in a $d$-dimensional space.
-Here, we follow the data creation procedure given in~\cite{bowles2024better}.
-The problems' difficulty can vary depending on the choice of degree and the number of features.
-We use the most difficult version of the data set described in~\cite{bowles2024better} using $10$ features and a degree of $20$.
-The data is re-scaled to zero mean and unit variance.
-We use $n_{\text{data}} = 300$ samples and split them into $n_{\text{training}} = 240$ training points for cross-validation, and $n_{\text{test}} = 60$ test points.
+Here, we follow the data creation procedure described in~\cite{bowles2024better}.
+The problem's difficulty can vary depending on the choice of degree $d$ and the number of features.
+We use the most difficult version of the data set described in~\cite{bowles2024better} using $10$ features and a degree of $d=20$.
+The data is standardized, and we use $n_{\text{data}} = 300$ samples and split them into $n_{\text{training}} = 240$ training points for cross-validation, and $n_{\text{test}} = 60$ test points.